Skip to main content

 Sri Gundicha Yatra: The Main Procession of the Raths

-After Pahandi, the next event called Chera Pahara or the royal sweeping ritual begins.
-After placing the idols in the Rathas, the King of Puri sweeps the chariot floors with a golden rim broom.
+After Pahandi, the next event is Chera Pahara or the royal sweeping ritual.
+The King of Puri sweeps the chariot floors with a broom tied with gold rim.
 The ritual signifies even the rulers are humble servants before Sri Jagannath.
-The most awaited main ritual of Ratha Yatra (journey) begins after Chera Pahara, with rhythmic beat of gongs and cymbals in high decibal that spread high positive / divine energy all around.
+The most awaited ritual of Ratha Yatra (journey) begins after Chera Pahara, with rhythmic beats in high decibal that spread high positive / divine vibes all around.

 Bahuda Yatra: The Return Journey

-On their way back, the chariots are halted for a short while near the Mausi Maa Mondir.
+On their way back, the chariots are halted for a short while near Mausi Maa Mondir.
 Here the deities offered a special sweet called Poda Pitha which is the favorite tradition of the festival.
 Bahuda Yatra marks the closing ceremony of Rath Yatra.

 Suna Besho: The festival celebrations culminate with Suna Besho, the golden attire to the deities the following day.